Are video games bad for your health?

 Flashing lights and rapid light patterns in video games can pose a risk for those who have epilepsy.
 This is due to a condition called photosensitive epilepsy, and about 3% of epileptic patients experience it.

-Numerous factors can trigger seizures, including strobe lights, fast-moving patterns on TV screens and the bright, rapid moving illustrations in video games.
+Numerous factors can trigger seizures, including strobe lights, fast-moving patterns on TV screens and the bright, rapidly moving illustrations in video games.

-If you are a gamer and have photosensitive epilepsy, there are certain steps you can take to prevent having a seizure.
-This includes:
+If you are a gamer and have photosensitive epilepsy, there are certain steps you can take to prevent having a seizure:

 • Turn down the brightness on your screen.